PierreSenellart/provsql/doc/source/user/studio.rst

 Schema panel
 ------------

-A button in the top nav opens a searchable pop-up panel listing every ``SELECT``-able relation.
+A :fa:`table` :guilabel:`Schema` button in the top nav opens a searchable pop-up panel listing every ``SELECT``-able relation.
 Each gets one of two relation-level
 pills:

 .. figure:: /_static/studio/schema-panel.png